 The Moderator is in charge of the room and has the authority to interpret and enforce the rules.
 All participants should keep in mind that the Ethics Bowl is about ethics, and that there is the expectation of civility and respect.
 If any team or team member violates this expectation, the judges should deduct points, and the behaviors should be reported to the officials.
+Refer to the Judge Guidelines concerning such behavior.
 When the teams are introduced, the coach must identify themselves and raise their hands.
 They must then sit away from their team.
 Coaches are not permitted to signal their team in any possible manner - whispering, using sign language, or any other means of communication during the Round